core-wg/resource-directory/draft-ietf-core-resource-directory.md

   * In managed networks without border router (no Internet services available), the use of a preconfigured anycast address is recommended (e.g. installation phase described in {{automation}}).
   * In networks managed using DNS-SD, the use of DNS-SD for discovery as described in {{rd-using-dnssd}} is recommended.

-The use of multicast discovery in mesh networks is NOT recommended.
+The use of multicast discovery in mesh networks is NOT RECOMMENDED.

 ### Resource Directory Address Option (RDAO) {#rdao}